+35725368683

 Cyprus Category F Visa

-Specifically, the applicant must have a secured annual income of at least EUR 9568,17.
-The income must come from abroad and is raised by at least EUR 4613,22 for each dependent.
+To qualify, the applicant must have a secured annual income of at least €9568, which must come from abroad and be increased by at least €4613 for each dependent.
+The source of income can be dividends, interest, rent, or pensions.
+The applicant does not have to buy property in Cyprus; rental property is sufficient.

 Dependent persons

-The Category F permanent residence can cover certain persons as dependents.
-These are the applicant’s spouse and children under 18 years of age.
-As mentioned above, the amount of the secured annual income is raised by EUR 4613,22 for each dependent.
+The Category F permanent residence can cover a spouse and children under 18 years old.
+As mentioned above, the secured annual income is raised by €4613 for each dependent.

 Duration